This is a sponsored post with Minted.

 1. WHO: Who is getting married

-3. WHEN: When the wedding is taking place
+3. WHEN: When it will take place

-4. WHERE: The general location of the nuptials
+4. WHERE: The ceremony location

 If your cards follow these things, your save the dates are worded perfectly.